 Whilst sitting in a Manchester hotel just a few hours before what would become one of the most momentous night in York City's history, manager Alan Little admitted to feeling apprehensive about what lay ahead.

-The Minstermen, then just one place off the bottom of Division Two, were due to face a Manchester United side who the previous season had set a new Premiership scoring record by thrashing Ipswich Town 9-0.
+The Minstermen, having won their first league game of the season just 3 days earlier, just one place off the bottom of Division Two, were due to face a Manchester United side who the previous season had set a new Premiership scoring record by thrashing Ipswich Town 9-0.

 The size of the task facing York was illustrated by the bookmakers offering odds of up to 20-1 on a victory by the away side in the Coca-Cola Cup second round first leg tie.

 Little, mindful that a heavy defeat could shatter his side's confidence as they tried to pull away from the relegation zone, hoped his side could emerge unscathed from what was expected to be a tough evening against Alex Ferguson's expensively assembled squad.

 Speaking to the Yorkshire Post from his home on the outskirts of York, the former City manager recalls: "It is incredible to think it took place 10 years ago because so much of it still feels fresh.
 I remember clearly sitting in the hotel on the afternoon and discussing with some of our staff what might happen during that night's game.

 "Manchester United had thumped Ipswich Town 9-0 a few months before and I was thinking 'that could happen to us'.
 Thankfully, I could not have been more wrong as it turned out to be a fantastic night for everyone involved with York City.
 It was made even more special because no-one expected it."